-As previously discussed, a channel estimation algorithm can be developed by correlating the outputs of \gls{MFs} exploiting the unitary property outlined in Remark \ref{rm4}.
+As previously discussed, a low-complexity channel estimation algorithm can be developed by leveraging the sparsity of the $\mathbf{Q}(a)$ matrix through the correlation of the pilot via a bank of \gls{MFs}.
 Furthermore, disjoint \gls{DD} estimation can be performed due to the separability property highlighted in Remark \ref{rm3}.
 This allows the two-dimensional search over \gls{DD} domain to be reduced to two one-dimensional search along delay and Doppler.
 For the time being, we assume the number of propagation paths, $P$, is known.

 The channel parameters of multiple paths can be estimated as follows: \begin{enumerate} \item \textit{DD initialization}: The integer part of the channel parameters can be easily obtained by identifying the maximum pilot energy in the received frame.
 The search space is constrained to $\mathcal{S}=[0,\ L_{\max}]\times[-K_{\max},\ K_{\max}]$.
 Thus, the following estimates are obtained